tomosterlund/generate-vue-component/README.md

 ## Example
 $ vuecomp -n Button -d -m
-Generates a file with the Button.vue
+Generates a file called Button.vue
 which contains a vue component with data- and methods properties.